java/devjava-content/app/pages/learn/01_tutorial/01_your-first-java-app/01_getting-started-with-java.md

 ### Compiling and Running Your First Java Program

-The following instructions are the same regardless of if you followed the the Windows, the Linux or the macOS path.
+The following instructions are the same regardless of if you followed the Windows, the Linux or the macOS path.

 1. Change to the directory where you saved your first class, `MyFirstClass.java`.
-You can check that you are in the right directory by typing `dir` (for Windows) `ls` (for macOS or Linux).
+You can check that you are in the right directory by typing `dir` (on Windows) or `ls` (on macOS or Linux).
 This command will list the files you have in this directory.
 You should see your `MyFirstClass.java` file in that list.
 2. Check that your compiler is accessible from this directory by typing this command (it should work whether you are on Windows or Linux):

 ```shell